IncDrops/PollitGo/README.md

 2.  **Firebase Console (Authentication -> Settings -> Authorized domains):**
     *   Ensure your custom domain (e.g., `pollitago.com`) is listed here.
 This is crucial for Firebase to recognize authentication requests originating from your custom domain, regardless of where it's hosted.
     *   Also, ensure `localhost` is listed for development.
+    *   **Your Firebase Studio development URL (CRUCIAL FOR THIS ERROR):**
+        *   If you see an error like `auth/requests-from-referer-https://YOUR-STUDIO-URL.cloudworkstations.dev-are-blocked`, you **MUST** add `YOUR-STUDIO-URL.cloudworkstations.dev` to this list.
+        *   For example, if the error referer is `https://6000-firebase-studio-1750146504616.cluster-3ch54x2epbcnetrm6ivbqqebjk.cloudworkstations.dev`, you would add:
+            **`6000-firebase-studio-1750146504616.cluster-3ch54x2epbcnetrm6ivbqqebjk.cloudworkstations.dev`**
-    *   **Your Firebase Studio development URL:** Make sure to add your Firebase Studio development URL here (e.g., `6000-firebase-studio-....cloudworkstations.dev` -- note: for this specific Firebase setting, you typically add just the domain part, not the `https://` prefix, so `your-studio-domain.cloudworkstations.dev`).
-Firebase Console will usually guide you if it needs the scheme or not. **This is often the direct fix for `auth/requests-from-referer-...-blocked` errors.**
+        *   Note: For this specific Firebase "Authorized domains" setting, you typically add just the domain part, without the `https://` prefix.
+The Firebase Console will usually guide you if it needs the scheme or not, or it might strip it automatically.
+        *   **This is the most common fix for `auth/requests-from-referer-...-blocked` errors when using Firebase Studio.**
     *   Firebase uses this list to correctly manage the authentication flow and often populates the necessary Google Cloud OAuth client settings based on these domains.

 By correctly configuring these settings, you ensure that your API key is not misused and that authentication flows (like Google Sign-In) work correctly and securely from all your intended environments (local, Firebase default domains, Firebase Studio, and your custom domain).